manticoresoftware/manticoresearch/docs/getting-started/official-packages.rst

 While it implements the MySQL protocol, SphinxQL is not 100% compatible with MySQL syntax.
 There are specific extensions, like MATCH clause [the most powerful thing in Manticore] or WITHIN GROUP BY and many functions available in MySQL are not implemented (or they are dummy just to allow compatibility with MySQL connector e.g.) or JOINs between indexes which are not supported yet.

-First, let's connect to Manticore Search and take a look at the available indexes:
+First, let's connect to Manticore Search and create a new index:

 .. code-block:: bash